Frequently Asked Questions

 Moved?: Previous Nebraska registration, go

-to window 2; from out of state, see "registering a newly purchased vehicle"
+to the renewal and refund window; from out of state, see "registering a newly purchased vehicle"

 above.
 Procedures are the same.
 There is no sales tax if previously properly registered